-Gov. John Kasich appointed Charlotte McGuire to the State Board of Education in 2016 to represent Butler, Darke, Miami, Montgomery and Preble counties (District 3).
+Gov. John Kasich appointed Charlotte McGuire to the State Board of Education in 2016.
 Charlotte earned an elected position on the State Board in 2018 and is eligible for reelection in November 2022.

 Born and raised in Memphis, Tennessee, during the segregation era, she considers herself a committed voice for the success of Ohio’s children.
 Charlotte’s parents told her, “Education is the key to your success.”
 The first college graduate in her family, she earned a Bachelor of Science in business administration from Central State University, Wilberforce, Ohio.
 She also studied public administration at the University of Dayton.